-or include and state of the control Example Artifacts Number of student/teacher internships, job shadowing, mentorships, externships, etc. Marketing outreach plan and materials Website info, discussion boards, podcasts, webinars, minutes, etc. Dual credit MOU Agreements for crosswalk services with universities, campus visits, P-20 committee meetings, AAP for alliances Student Tracking protocols and storing system for after high school MOUs, college credit course offerings Developing 1.
-Initiates a few partnerships with business, Implementing 1.
-Initial contact made and some support it Mature 1.
-Partnership with business and industry is Role Model 1.
-Each major academic area is sponsored by community, and industry. provided by community business partners.
-Business and industry relationships are limited to onsite mentoring activities and some minor financial support. formalized via established agreements.
+Example Artifacts Number of student/teacher internships, job shadowing, mentorships, externships, etc. Marketing outreach plan and materials Website info, discussion boards, podcasts, webinars, minutes, etc. Dual credit MOU Agreements for crosswalk services with universities, campus visits, P-20 committee meetings, AAP for alliances Student Tracking protocols and storing system for after high school MOUs, college credit course offerings Developing Implementing Mature Role Model 1.
+Initiates a few partnerships with business, community, and industry.
+2. Initial contact made and some support is provided by higher education organizations.
+Some courses are available to enhance STEM curriculum integration.
+3. Academy has a plan to track graduate students for college and career experiences.
+1. Initial contact made and some support it provided by community business partners.
+Business and industry relationships are limited to onsite mentoring activities and some minor financial support.
+2. Develops Higher Ed connections to facilitate MOUs, crosswalk plans, teacher mentors, and externships.
+3. Academy coordinates student tracking efforts with TEA and Educate Texas.
+1. Partnership with business and industry is formalized via established agreements.
 Outcomes and expectations are concrete and regularly reviewed.
-Partnership is evident by two-way communication of goals and vision as to what the STEM corporate or community partners.
+Partnership is evident by two-way communication of goals and vision as to what the STEM program provides.
+2. Partnerships and MOUs with higher education communities is an integral component of Academy delivery model.
+3. Academy utilizes a systemic tracking and reporting system to annually capture graduating student data both within-state and out-of-state.
+1. Each major academic area is sponsored by corporate or community partners.
 Industry representation is a key component of the STEM strategic planning process.
 Integration of Academy students in business and community activities is visible.
-Initial contact made and some support is provided by higher education organizations.
-Some courses are available to enhance STEM curriculum integration.
-Develops Higher Ed connections to facilitate MOUs, crosswalk plans, teacher mentors, and externships. program provides.
-2. Partnerships and MOUs with higher education communities is an integral component of Academy delivery model.
-College credit is given to STEM students upon completion of academic work sanctioned by accredited colleges.
-Admission rates for STEM students to IHE exceed the normalized rates for all Academy has a plan to track graduate students for college and career experiences.
-Academy coordinates student tracking efforts with TEA and Educate Texas.
-3. Academy utilizes a systemic tracking and reporting system to annually capture graduating student data both within-state and out-of-state. students within the sponsor school system.
+2. College credit is given to STEM students upon completion of academic work sanctioned by accredited colleges.
+Admission rates for STEM students to IHE exceed the normalized rates for all students within the sponsor school system.
 3. Academy tracks graduates for ten years and and regularly surveys graduates to analyze Academy's strengths and areas for improvement in order to successfully graduate students into the STEM college and career pipeline.
 And meets criteria from Developing And meets criteria from Developing and Implementing And meets criteria from Developing, Implementing and Mature